cgccomeau/Gini-In-A-Bottle/README.md

 ![cluster_1](https://user-images.githubusercontent.com/47800990/116320857-061e3a80-a787-11eb-8cf8-4df23cd5f183.png)

-## Supervised Methods and Results - Charlie
+## Supervised Methods and Results - Charlie & Yeojin
 Our general idea is to develop a prediction model that would output our predicted Gini coefficient for a specific country in a specific year, given other parameters like happiness scores or mortality ratios.
 We would focus both on factors that are dependent on income, as well as those that are not directly dependent, and find correlations between the weights of these factors and the prediction accuracy.

 We would also use multiple supervised learning models and elaborate on their performances with this specific task.
 The models we will be using include: